rdtscp/ct17-18/desc/part4/README.md

 cat test.ll
 ```

-Your test.ll should look SOMETHING like this (this output is from Mac OS X, Linux and Windows will be slightly different),
+Your test.ll should look SOMETHING like this (this output is from Mac OS X, Linux and Windows will be slightly different).

 ```
 ; ModuleID = 'test.c'